 this recipe’s must haves

 For cooking the eggs, I highly recommend picking up a set of these silicone egg cups.
-They are easy to use and store, make the best shaped eggs, and hold up really well to stand the test of time.
+These silicone cups are easy to use and store, make the best shaped eggs, and these poaching cups hold up really well to stand the test of time.

 here’s how to make instant pot poached eggs

-To prep the cups for the eggs, lightly spray them with cooking spray.
+To prep the cups for the eggs, lightly spray them with nonstick cooking spray.

-Add one cup of water to the base of your Instant Pot, then place the cooking rack inside.
+Add one cup of water to the base of your Instant Pot or electric pressure cooker, then place the cooking rack inside.

 Add the cups to the rack and crack one egg in each cup.

-Cook on high pressure for 2 to 4 minutes, depending on how well you like yours cooked.
+Cook on high pressure for 2 to 4 minutes total time, depending on how well you like yours cooked.
 For me 2 to 3 minutes is perfect because I want the yolk to be perfectly runny.

 If you prefer yours a little more jammy, then cook them for 4 minutes.
 At 5 minutes, there is no runny yolk at all.